How to Relieve Menstrual Cramps

 The following methods can be a huge help if you have to tolerate very painful or uncomfortable cramps.

-The body needs fats to rebuild cells and produce hormones, but it can always use the kind you give it.
-When you consume a high concentration of polyunsaturated fats, you will oblige the body to use them.
+The body needs fats to rebuild cells and produce hormones, but it can only use the kind you give it.
+When you consume a high concentration of polyunsaturated fats, you will force the body to use them.

 The problem is that polyunsaturated fats are unstable and easily oxidized.
 These oxidized fats cause inflammation and cell mutation.

-When cells are introduced into the reproductive tissue, endometriosis can be caused.
+When cells are introduced into the reproductive tissue, they can cause endometriosis.
 This is one of the main causes of menstrual cramps.

 The fats you should avoid are: